amarachinwankwo/amarachinwankwo/README.md

-- 👋 Hi, I’m @amarachinwankwo
+- 👋 Hi, I am Amarachi Nwankwo a Data Analyst.
+I have ln-depth knowledge of Excel, PowerBI and SQL and l have been able to use these tools to clean data, visualise data, generate business questions, create database and tables and execute quesries using various commands.
-- 👀 I’m interested in everything data
+- 👀 I’m interested in everything data, visualisation, sloving business problems and making data-driven decisions.
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning Excel, PowerBI and SQL.
-- 💞️ I’m looking to collaborate on data analytics projects
+- 💞️ I’m looking to collaborate on data analytics projects.